The Viral Korean 2-in-1 Haircut Lets You Have A Bob — & Keep Your Length

 The Viral Korean 2-in-1 Haircut Lets You Have A Bob & Keep Your Length

-The moment I get a few inches cut off my hair, all I can think about is growing it back to Rapunzel-like tresses.
+The moment I get a few inches cut off my hair, all I can think about is growing it back to Rapunzel-length tresses.
 It’s a familiar dilemma and one I’ve fallen into many times, thanks to my love-hate relationship with the bob haircut.
-From the Italian bob to the “boyfriend” bob, I’ve more or less tried them all, and while I do enjoy the look, there’s always a part of me that misses the ease of having longer hair.
+From the “boyfriend” bob to Margot Robbie's sleek lob, I’ve more or less tried them all, and while I do enjoy the look, there’s always a part of me that misses the ease of having longer hair.

 But what if there was a haircut that allowed you to dabble in both?
 I’m talking a short, sharp bob and flowing lengths — no post-salon regret here.
 Happily, there is, and it’s all thanks to the innovative two-in-one haircut, a trend that’s flooding Korean hair salons and TikTok feeds.